 The BIAA on occasion publishes online supplementary material to books in its monograph series.
 All supplementary material is open access, and is available here.

 The chapters in this volume describe the material artefacts recovered from the site, including a range of clay-based objects (ceramics, clay balls, tokens, figurines) as well as those made of stone, shell and textile.
 There is discussion of the entanglements between humans and their material worlds at various scales, from the overall use of the landscape around the site, to the arrangement of buildings on the site, and to the social lives of the inhabitants of the mounds.
 These entanglements involved human relations with moving matter.
 Matter itself is unstable and always changing, drawing humans into its care and management.
 We envisage matter as a series of flows or lines of energy that interact, animate or constrain each other, leading to change.
-This perspective, discussed in a synthetic introductory chapter, allows new approaches to themes such as local and regional exchange, community building, cooking, the organisation of production, and inequality.
+This perspective, discussed in a synthetic introductory chapter, allows new approaches to themes such as local and regional exchange, community building, cooking, the organisation of production and inequality.

-The chapters in this volume report on the ways in which humans engaged in their material and biotic environments, using a wide range of archaeological evidence.
+This volume reports on the ways in which humans engaged in their material and biotic environments, using a wide range of archaeological evidence.
 The volume also summarises work on the skeletal remains recovered from the site, as well as analytical research on isotopes and aDNA.
 There is discussion of how our understanding of the Neolithic landscape and climate have changed.
 There is important new data on the ways the landscape was used differently by different social groups in the settlement.
 Social structure seems much more complex and cross-cutting than previously thought, and practices of delayed burial have been discovered.
 A strong emphasis throughout the volume is on variability and on transformation through time; the ways that the landscape was ‘peopled’ changed quite dramatically as a result of both internal developments and external large-scale processes.

 BIAA Special Publication